ialtoobi/ButtonDesignableX/README.md

 # ButtonDesignableX

-Easy tool helps iOS Developers to design flat buttons!
+an extantion helps iOS Developers to design flat buttons with a cool Bounce animation!

 Created By: @ialtoobi